blogdaren/PHPCreeper/README.md

 However, somebody still wanna write the code which **NOT** depends on the framework, it is also easy to make it.

-Assume we wanna capture the weather forecasts for the next 7 days, now let's take an example to illustrate the usage:
+Assume we wanna capture the github top 10 repos ranked by stars, now let's take an example to illustrate the usage:
 ```php
 <?php
 require "./vendor/autoload.php";